nampdn/nampdn.github.io/content/posts/2019-01-04–-why-i-am-a-christian-part-1/index.md

 # Getting Lost

 Despite the confusion of the life, I just want to do what I want.

 My parents had been broken when I was 5, I live with my single mom for another 5 years before I start to leave home.
 She sent me to the city to live and study in a non relative family which I don't know who they are.

 All of my questions leave me from there too, I started to play online game when I live without parents's guidance.
 Day by day, all of my mind are filled up with virtual characters.
 I didn't get my life purpose, my parents didn't get it, including my teachers...

+## Addicted in online games

+I found my life in online games!
+I found my value in virtual world!
+That's all the things I was thinking about during my teenager.

+In my mind, I love my virtual character, I want to prove to the virtual it's me, that's how power am I. I invest lots of money, time to this.
+I can sleep 4 hours a day to play game, I can eat nothing for a day for the playing concentration, I can live without bathroom.

+Is it my main life purpose?

+Yes, it was!